rioualen/BioHackEU23_preprint/paper/paper.md

 ### Content search {#content-search}

 * Ontology term(s) can be selected from different ontologies (autocomplete …).
 Multiple terms can be connected with Boolean operators.
 Boolean expressions are used for search.
-* Can Regular expressions be used too?
+* Can regular expressions be used too?
 * Used search expressions can be saved or edited for more advanced searches.

 ### Navigation across platforms  {#navigation-across-platforms}